-There are a lot of reasons why a dog owner would want to crate his dog.
-The bottom line is, you want to ensure the protection of your dog against its surroundings, while training him at the same time.
+There are a lot of reasons why a dog owner would want to create his dog.
+The bottom line is, you want to ensure the protection of your dog against its surroundings while training him at the same time.

 Though, if you’re having a difficult time with the rules of choosing the best cell for your dog, you should try to be sensitive to his feelings and try to compare him to yourself.
 A den or crate must become his own private place that’s both cozy and secure.